 In most instances, smart meter readings will be sent direct to your supplier, but that are times where it’s useful to be able to read your smart meter:

-- So that you can track your energy usage alongside your smart meter display
+- So that you can track your energy usage alongside your smart meter display or other data tracking tool

 - You’ve just switched supplier (in this case, you’d need to send your first reading manually anyway)

-When you sign up for a smart meter, you have the option of getting an smart meter display, but you don’t have to take it.
-Bear in mind that some suppliers might refer you to an accompanying energy app instead.
 Accessible smart meter displays are also available, which, if you are blind, partially sighted, or have difficulties with dexterity or memory loss, have additional features that could make tracking your energy usage easier.
-Ask your supplier so that you can get the right one.
+Ask your supplier for accessible options to access your data.
+They may recommend an app or other data tool.

 The smart meter display is fairly self-explanatory.
 It will show you: